WesselSmit/datocms-migration-workflow/README.md

 Now switch to the `FEATURE-test` environment in datocms and verify that everything is working as expected (you might need to enter some test content in newly created models and fields).

 If something isn't working as desired or you realise you need to make more changes, you can switch back to the `FEATURE` environment and continue making changes.
-When done you can repeat [this "Creating a new migration"](#creating-a-new-migration) step again to overwrite the previously generated migration file.
+When done you can repeat the ["Creating a new migration"](#creating-a-new-migration) step again to overwrite the previously generated migration file.

 If everything is working as expected and the changes are ready to be applied to the primary environment, you can continue to ["Promoting-an-environment"](#promoting-an-environment
 ).